Equip Your Leaders.

 🌿 Honors Your Church’s Tradition

-Multi-denominational approach that strengthens your heritage while teaching students how Christian traditions sharpen one another.
+A multi-denominational approach that strengthens your heritage while teaching students how Christian traditions sharpen one another.

 How the Partnership Works